 On the Internet, I found several cases where people accidentally electrocuted their snails.
 For example, in one case, wires from a cooler fell into the water (power supply 12 volt and 1.5 amperes) for all night.
-As a result, it killed all Bladder, Pond snails (read my guide about them) and even Assassin snails in the tank.
+As a result, it killed all Bladder snails, Pond snails (read my guides about them) and even Assassin snails in the tank.
 Actually, once it also happened during official research when the heater broke and killed most snails in the tank.

 Personally, I do not support this drastic method.
 There is a chance that it can kill everything in your aquarium.
 It can be even dangerous to yourself.
 I will repeat that I do not recommend it in any way!

 Let’s summarize what we can do to get rid (avoid or reduce) snail infestation.

 - Quarantine everything that you are going to put in your tank.
 Preventing is better than cleaning up.

 - Stop overfeeding.
 Overfeeding is the most common trigger for snail infestation.
 If you stop overfeeding, they will naturally die off.